 Though trades are highly rare and often discouraged by the commissioning staff, they are still permitted during the roster changes window.
 A player trade must be approved by the commissioning staff before completion of the trade.
 This gives a commissioner “veto power” on a trade and they act as the final say to ensure fairness and to eliminate collusion.

-Continued from previous years, each player in the league will be required to participate in at least 4 games to be able to participate in postseason games.
+Continued from previous years, each player in the league will be required to participate in half of their games to be able to participate in postseason games.
 To maintain fairness throughout the league and ensure that teams aren’t stacking rosters at the last minute, this rule will be strictly enforced.
 Participation in a game includes recording an at-bat as a batter or recording a batter-faced as a pitcher.

-We understand that there may be extenuating circumstances, which is why for players that were rosterd in TWBL at the beginning of the season, we will host another appeal process for players that played in less than 4 games for unforeseeable and last minute circumstances.
+We understand that there may be extenuating circumstances, which is why for players that were rosterd in TWBL at the beginning of the season, we will host another appeal process for players that played in less than half of their games for unforeseeable and last minute circumstances.
 The appeal process will be identical to the “strike” appeal process (see Game Arrival and Late Policy).

 ||Founder, Head Commissioner